ArmstrongLiwox/DevOps/Lamp Stak/README.md

 >**PHP, Perl, or Python** programming language.

 The components of the LAMP stack are present in the software repositories of most Linux distributions.

+### 3. what is *chmod* and *chown* commands in Linux

+### chmod

+In Unix and Unix-like operating systems, **chmod** is the command and system call used to change the access permissions and the special mode flags ***(the setuid, setgid, and sticky flags)*** of file system objects (files and directories).
+Collectively these were originally called its modes, and the name chmod was chosen as an abbreviation of change mode.

+### chown

+The command **chown**, an abbreviation of change owner, is used on Unix and Unix-like operating systems to change the owner of file system files, directories.
+Unprivileged (regular) users who wish to change the group membership of a file that they own may use chgrp.
+The ownership of any file in the system may only be altered by a super-user.
+A user cannot give away ownership of a file, even when the user owns it.
+Similarly, only a member of a group can change a file's group ID to that group.
+The command is available as a separate package for Microsoft Windows as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities.
+The chown command has also been ported to the IBM i operating system.